 Q. Taste-wise, can you suggest some varieties that are hot or mild, for instance, or are excellent roasted?

 I’VE BOUGHT THREE COPIES of “Growing Great Garlic,” the book by Filaree Farm‘s founding farmer that got me started growing my favorite allium of all.
-To enter to win a copy, plus a $15 gift certificate for your choice of bulbs, all you have to do is comment below, answering this question:
+[UPDATE: The giveaway is over, but your comments continue to be welcome.]
+To enter to win a copy, all you have to do is comment below, answering this question:

 What kind of garlic you grow–hardneck, softneck, or maybe its particular varietal name?

 (I’m a hardneck nut, and love ‘German Extra Hardy,’ also called ‘German Stiffneck.’)

 Don’t worry if you don’t grow garlic yet, or know the name of the kind you do (or if you feel shy and don’t want to give any details).
 Just say “count me in” and your entry will be registered.

 UPDATE: Winners were chosen at random after entries closed at midnight on Thursday, October 4, 2012.

 Ready to grow your own garlic this year?
 Planting time is just ahead!